 Decorative graphics and stripes can accentuate the vehicle shape.
 Subtle pinstriping can also soften the expanse of larger commercial vehicles.
-In contrast, graphics can also scream out for something more eye catching.
-Both options can be part of the plan to attract more eyes to your message.
+In contrast, graphics can also scream out for attention.
+Both options can be part of your plan to attract more eyes to your message.

 Not all vehicle finishes can be paired legibly with your preferred colour scheme.
 This is especially important when considering the purchase of a new vehicle.
 Will the colour fit with your established identity?
 Can you adapt your previous design to suit a new background colour?

 Outlines, drop shadows and other effects can be added to increase legibility.
-But caution is necessary.
+However, caution is necessary.
 Additional graphics and colours can overdo the design.

 Make sure that the colours selected can be read on your vehicle.
 Ask for a sample and see for yourself.

 Nowadays, the vast majority of vehicle graphics are vinyl.
-Whether cut vinyl shapes or entire vehicle wraps, there is a plethora of vinyl with varying attributes.
+Whether cut vinyl shapes or entire vehicle wraps, there’s a huge range of vinyl with varying attributes.

 Knowing which materials are suitable and where to source them requires diligence.
 As well as understanding their lifespan and cost.
 It’s wise to consider how long you intend to keep the vehicle as this may influence your decision on the materials which are used.

-When matching to a specific colour reference, digitally printed vinyl may have to be used.
+When matching to a specific colour, digitally printed vinyl may have to be used.
 This involves printing ink onto an ink receptive vinyl before laminating.
 This method is used for photographs, gradients and bevelled effects, to name only a few.

 Not all adhesive films are permanent nor manufactured for exterior environments.
 Moulding over vehicle curves and contours demands a material which can be pliable yet robust.
 This is especially important for large graphics.

 Full and partial wraps are a popular choice for vehicle advertising.
 Borne out of signmaking, vehicle wrapping is an industry in itself.
-Advancements in vinyl wrapping films are constant and an understanding of how to use them is essential.
+Advancements in vinyl wrapping films are continuous.
+An understanding of how to use them is essential.

-Most importantly, the wrap design must be effective and meet the criteria for communicating your message.
+Most importantly, the wrap design must be effective and meet your criteria for communicating your message.